 In practice, this means that a NCU Business Administration education is built on a foundation of management theory, economics and finance.
 In addition, students receive the opportunity to combine theoretical knowledge with the practical training needed to succeed in today's competitive business market.

-124 Credit Hours School of Business Clint Watt, Director
+Clint Watt, Director

 All students in the North Central business program also receive 27 credits of Bible and theology training.
 We believe this enhances their spiritual preparation for a life of serving God in secular or Christian employment.